Doug Furnas: World Wrestling Federation (1996–1997)

-A few months later, both men made their World Wrestling Federation debuts on November 17, 1996, at the Survivor Series pay-per-view.
+The Can-Am Express made their World Wrestling Federation debuts on November 17, 1996, at the Survivor Series pay-per-view.
 They feuded with Owen Hart and the British Bulldog and defeated them by disqualification at In Your House 13: Final Four but never captured the WWF World Tag Team titles.
 In the summer of 1997, Furnas and LaFon were in a car accident which kept them out of action for several months.
 They returned to WWF that fall where they appeared at Survivor Series (1997) teaming with Jim Neidhart and British Bulldog as Team Canada against Team USA: Vader, Goldust, Marc Mero and Steve Blackman.
 Furnas was able to eliminate Mero before he was eliminated by Vader.
 Bulldog would be the sole survivor.
-After Survivor Series, Furnas and LaFon would make a few more appearances mostly on Shotgun Saturday Night with one match being against the then-unknown Hardy Boyz before returning to ECW.
+After Survivor Series, Furnas and LaFon would make a few more appearances mostly on Shotgun Saturday Night with one match being against the young Hardy Boyz before returning to ECW.

 Extreme Championship Wrestling (1997–1998)

-After failing to get over in WWF, they returned to ECW in late 1997, where they formed a stable of "invaders" from the WWF with Lance Wright, Brakkus and Droz.
+The Can-Am Express they returned to ECW in late 1997, where they formed a stable of "invaders" from the WWF with Lance Wright, Brakkus and Droz.
 They won the ECW World Tag Team Title on December 5 from the F.B.I.
 Their reign would not last long, however, as they lost the belts to Chris Candido and Lance Storm the next day at Better Than Ever.
 Furnas went on wrestle Masato Tanaka in singles competition at Living Dangerously on March 1, 1998.
 Furnas came up on the losing end on this particular occasion.
 He also became one of Rob Van Dam's many unsuccessful challengers during Van Dam's record breaking ECW Television Championship run.